dbt-labs/docs.getdbt.com/website/docs/sql-function-glossary/sql-aggregate-functions/sql-avg.md

 ---
 id: avg
 title: SQL AVG
-description: The AVG function is used to straightforwardly calculate the average of a numeric column, but you may also see it used in a window function to calculate rolling averages.
+description: The AVG function is used to calculate the simple average of a numeric column, but you may also see it used in a window function to calculate rolling averages.
 slug: /sql-function-glossary/sql-avg
 ---